Gatlinburg Insider

 Great Smoky Mountains

-The Great Smoky Mountains National Park is the most visited park in the National Park system drawing over 9 million adventurers and sightseers each year.
-The Park consists of more than a half million acres overflowing with beautiful waterfalls, cool mountain streams, floral and fauna, and an abundance of mountain wildlife.
-The park is located in the Blue Ridge Mountains, part of the southern Appalachians, and straddles the Tennessee-North Carolina border for 70 miles.
+The Great Smoky Mountains National Park is located in the Blue Ridge Mountains, part of the southern Appalachians, and straddles the Tennessee-North Carolina border for 70 miles.

 Walking and hiking along the Park’s over 800 miles of trails are the most popular ways for many people to see Great Smoky Mountains National Park.
 Visitors can appreciate many aspects of the park on foot that would be missed from an automobile.
 Wildflowers, cascading streams, the scent of the forests, and the sounds of birds are best seen and experienced away from roads.